Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 For being a maze, this chapter is very straightforward.
 Just hit the switches and proceed.
 One switch will require you to jump on a spiral to get through.
 After hitting that switch, jump onto the spiral to get back where you were and run all the way east until you get past a bridge to finish the chapter.

 **Combo**\
-I'm afraid you either have to use the Hidden Place 9, behind the waterfall (it has Ghosts, so it might be a bit annoying), or the Trolls that appear right in front of the bridge that ends the chapter.
-All else fails, you can go back to Halloween Town and get to Hidden Place 2 to get the neede combos.
+I'm afraid you either have to use the Hidden Place 9, behind the waterfall (it has ghosts, so it might be a bit annoying), or the Trolls that appear right in front of the bridge that ends the chapter.
+All else fails, you can just go back to Halloween Town and get to Hidden Place 2 to get the neede combos.

 **Damage**\
-Avoid fighting the Trolls in your path, and mind the guillotine that is on top of the hill, close to the waterfall.
+Mind the guillotine on top of the hill after the second switch.
 Soul Spin if a head is close to you to redirect it to the guillotine.

 **!-Count**\
 Use the three Trolls that spawn in front of the bridge at the end of this area.
 Lump them together and then Taunt them.
 Wait for them to roar before taunting them again or they won't get startled.

+Either that or just throw Re-possession presents at them to scare them safely and get !-points out of them.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248686.png">